 But when we talk about psilocybin mushrooms, there are not just one or two different types to choose from.
-In fact, there are more than 180 different strains of psilocybin mushrooms growing in the wild.
+In fact, there are more than 180 different species of psilocybin mushrooms growing in the wild.
 And these different types fall into a few different genus categories.

 Different Types of Psilocybin Mushrooms